Driveway Cleaning Cost

 There are several benefits of power washing your driveway.
 Below is a list of the main advantages that come with power washing a driveway:

-• It pulls stains and grime out to improve the appearance of your property – Pressure washing removes stubborn stains so that your driveway regains a new, clean look.
+• Improve the appearance of your property – Pressure washing removes tough stains so that your driveway regains a new, clean look.
 This will improve the overall appearance of your home.

-• It protects the integrity of your driveway – Algae and acidic grime will, over time, erode your driveway.
+• Protect the integrity of your driveway – Algae and acidic grime will, over time, erode your driveway.
 Pressure washing and sealing your driveway can prevent this from happening and will help to prevent cracks and pitting.

-• It prevents potential accidents and injuries – Cracked and pitted driveway surfaces can lead to trips and falling hazards.
+• Prevent potential accidents and injuries – Cracked and pitted driveway surfaces can lead to trips and falling hazards.
 Grime and mildew on your driveway can lead to slipping hazards.
-Cleaning your driveway regularly is a good safety precaution.
+Regular driveway cleaning is a good safety precaution.

-• Reduces the likelihood of weed and moss growth – Keeping on top of cleaning your driveway will reduce the likelihood of weed and moss from growing and taking over your driveway.
+• Reduce the likelihood of weed and moss growth – Keeping on top of cleaning your driveway will reduce the likelihood of weed and moss from growing and taking over your driveway.

 Do I Need to Jet Wash My Driveway?